song31/comix-server/README.md

 Q) How can I change the manga directory?
 A) See handler.php.
 You need to modify handler.php, index.php, user-setting.ini,
    and httpd.conf-comix.

-Q) Does comix-server support other archive formats such as RAR or CBR?
-A) No. Current version only supports ZIP (or CBZ).

 Q) Does comix-server support password protection?
 A) Yes, using Apache's basic authentication mechanism.
 Refer to